Tooth Extraction: What is Involved and What Does it Cost?

 - Stick to a soft or liquid diet (milk, ice cream, mashed potatoes, pudding) the day of and the day after a tooth extraction, gradually progressing to eating other easy-to-chew foods.
 Chew with teeth that are far from the extraction site.

-- Brush and floss the other teeth as usual, but avoid the teeth and gum next to the extraction socket.
+- Brush and floss the other teeth as usual but avoid the teeth and gum next to the extraction socket.

 - After the first 24 hours, for at least five days after extraction, gently rinse the socket with warm salt water (1/2 teaspoon of salt in a cup of water) after meals and before bed.

-Things to Avoid After Tooth Extraction
+Things to Avoid After Treatment

 - Avoid anything that might dislodge the blood clot and delay or prevent normal healing.